 In the 1960’s Big Santa added magical excitement to my kid dreams of Mr. Claus’s superpowers.
 Santa’s smiling presence also gave my family a touch of local fame as folks drove past our place each Christmas, and we even made the Eunice News once.

 Fast forward to the 1980’s after my grandma died, and my parents bought her 100 year-old home and we moved to town.
 Now Big Santa needed an 18-foot pole to support him as he waved to sidewalk visitors and Second Street motorists.
-Now Santa was a novelty who made his December appearance when I swooped into town for my mandatory college semester break.
+Those days Santa was a novelty for me each December when I swooped into town for my mandatory college semester break.

 Putting up Big Santa became a complicated family tradition.
 In 2007 my

 dad was 80, so he mostly directed his grandsons (my boys and their 2 cousins) in the raising of the Santa.
 First, they hauled the four sections from the back of the garage and cleaned up Mr. Claus before laying him facedown on the front lawn.
 Then several wooded 2X4’s were arranged and screwed to the Santa sections to pull him all together.
 Next, 4 or 5 guys lifted and walked Santa towards his standing pole and secured him with screws and wire.
 Papa sat in a folding chair and barked orders to his grandsons.
 By 2012 he had his walker beside him, and the boys did their best to keep Papa from grunting and struggling to stand to correct their construction mistakes.
 Of course, mistakes were as inevitable as Papa’s complaining and cussing.
 Once my middle son Casey wisely suggested they buy new tools since my dad’s hammer head had a tendency to fall off its wooden handle, and the screws were more rust than metal.
 “This would be a lot easier if we weren’t using tools from the Stone Age!”